KalypsoDev/KalypsoDev/README.md

                   hobbies: ["Singing", "Dancing", "Acting", "Cooking", "Travelling", "Working out"],
                   favouritePlaces: ["La Virgen del Mar", "Mont Saint-Michel", "Saint-Malo", "Monte Naranco"], },
+  myStrengths: ["Curiosity", "Passion", "Initiative", "Motivation", "Sympathy", "Teamwork],
   myGoal: "Developing applications that are useful, accessible, and inclusive in the fields of psychology and education" }
 ```
+I stand out for having initiative, high doses of motivation and curiosity to learn, and a strong desire to work in a team and become a human resource that brings personal, ethical and professional value to the company that decides to bet on me.
 <h2>Current Stack & Tools</h2>
   <div display="flex" flex-direction="column">
       <div class="herramientas">